Data Agent

 API Integration

-You can create an intelligent data Q&A bot through the Enterprise Instant Messaging Tool Data Q&A Bot, linking relevant data in HENGSHI ChatBI to enable intelligent data Q&A within instant messaging tools.
-Currently supported enterprise instant messaging tools include WeCom, Lark, and DingTalk.
+Create intelligent data Q&A bots through the Data Q&A Bot feature, linking relevant data in HENGSHI ChatBI to enable conversational data queries within enterprise communication tools.

 How to Troubleshoot Query Failures and Errors?

-Failures and errors involve diagnosing multiple aspects.
-When encountering issues, collect the following information and contact the support engineer:
+Failures and errors involve diagnosis across multiple stages.
+When encountering an issue, please collect the following information and contact the after-sales engineer:

-- Click the three-dot menu below the dialog card, select "Execution Log," and then click "Copy Full Log."
+- Click the three-dot menu below the conversation card, select "Execution Log," and then click "Copy Full Log."

-- Press the F12 key on your keyboard or right-click and select "Inspect" to open the browser console.
-Navigate to "Network" - "Fetch/XHR."
+- Press F12 on your keyboard or right-click and select "Inspect" to open the browser console.
+Click "Network" - "Fetch/XHR."

 Reproduce the error by querying again, then right-click the failed network request and select "Copy" - "Copy Response."

-- Go to "System Settings" - "Intelligent Operations" - "System Debugging," set "Unified Settings" to "DEBUG," enable "Real-Time Debugging," reproduce the error by querying again, and then click "Export Logs."
+- Go to "System Settings" - "Intelligent Operations" - "System Debug," set "Unified Settings" to "DEBUG," enable "Real-time Debugging," reproduce the error by querying again, and then click "Export Log."

 How to Fill in the Vector Database Address?

-Simply follow the AI Assistant Deployment Documentation to complete the installation and deployment of the related services.
-No manual input is required.
+Simply complete the installation and deployment of the relevant services according to the AI Assistant Deployment Documentation; manual entry is not required.

-Currently, it is not supported.
-If needed, please contact the support engineer.
+Currently, they are not supported.
+If you have any requirements, please contact our after-sales engineer.

 | Capability | Data Agent Sidebar | ChatBI |